-As of December 31, 2023 there were no indicators for impairment either for reversal of impairment of intangible assets identified.
-As of December 31, 2023, the Traffic Puzzle Game was still active and accessible on app stores, with no intentions to invest additional significant resources in user acquisition and development for the title.
+As of December 31, 2024 there were no indicators for impairment either for reversal of impairment of intangible assets identified.
+As of December 31, 2024, the Traffic Puzzle Game was still active and accessible on app stores and continues to generate revenue, with no intentions to invest additional significant resources in user acquisition and development for the title.
+After the reduction of Traffic Puzzle value due to the impairment, as well as reassessment of its economic useful life, the amortization charge was changed starting from January 1, 2023.
+Amortization charge for the year ended December 31, 2024 amounted to USD 1,583 thousand and for the year ended December 31, 2023 amounted to USD 1,583 thousand.